WesleyMcGinn/Simple-Websocket-Example/instructions.md

 That's it!
 Your locally hosted document is ready to go!

 ## Running the server
-Go back to the Command Prompt and type:
+If you closed the Command Prompt or pressed `Ctrl + c` to stop the server, go back to the Command Prompt and type:
 ```
 node server.js
 ```

-Your computer is now running as a server!
-To test it, open Chrome or any other web browser and type `localhost:80` into the URL bar.
+Now, open Chrome or any other web browser and type `localhost` into the URL bar.
 You can also go there by clicking [this link](http://localhost:80).
 You should see an aqua-colored page with a large text area.

 To access the site from another device connected to the same wifi network, just type your IPv4 address into the url bar.